 Photos of steep hills always look disappointing, never as steep as in real life.
 I try to point the camera level so the ground rises up in front of me, but it still doesn’t look anywhere near as steep as it is!

-Perhaps this will indicate how steep it is… within a couple of minutes this is the view back over St Bees Bay…
+Within a couple of minutes this is the view back over St Bees Bay…

-If you still don’t believe me, you’ll just have to go to St Bees and do it yourself.
 The slope eventually levels out a bit, and the route passes along the coastward side of lush green fields.
 The sun is shining in a cold blue sky.
 The sea is twinkling steel-grey to my left, and the mountains of the Lake District fells are dazzling white, peaked with snow.
 This is just perfect.

 I reach what looks like the remains of a WW2 lookout shelter, which is now fitted with plaques pictorially describing the views in three directions.
 Out to the west is the Isle Of Man, clearly visible in the fine weather and from this high up.